queens-psyc-clinic/app/README.md

 ## API

 to view the Backend api, go to <http://localhost:5050/apidocs>.
-This is created using [flasgger](https://github.com/flasgger/flasgger)
+This is created using [flasgger](https://github.com/flasgger/flasgger).

+The documentation is created from the doc-strings of functions for [resources](./app/resources).

+Resources is where the endpoints are described.

 ## Database